-Since the summer of 2019, a group of volunteers have been researching the 278 men who joined up with Edgar Mobbs in September 1914.
+In the summer of 2019, a group of volunteers began researching the 278 men who joined up with Edgar Mobbs in September 1914.
 This company of men became known as the Mobbs’ Own.

 The project is being run as part of the Heritage project at Northampton Saints Foundation and is funded by the National Lottery Heritage Fund.

 In early March, a group of volunteers and friends of Northampton Saints Foundation travelled to France and Belgium to visit where the Mobbs’ Own and several Saints players with other regiments fought.

 “This trip wasn’t actually part of the original project scope,” said Claire Jones, Foundation Heritage Lottery Fund Project Manager.

 “It became clear to me as the project progressed that it was important for the volunteers to understand the experiences the men had.”Claire Jones, Foundation Heritage Lottery Fund Project Manager

 “Fortunately, BBC Radio Northampton’s sport editor Graham McKechnie – a specialist historian in this field – had the idea for a similar trip.
 And between Graham, the team at the National Lottery Heritage Fund and I, we managed to pull together a plan to make it happen.”

 The team were guided by two experienced military historians, Jon Cooksey and Graham McKechnie.
 The trip involved visits to several battlefields and opportunities to pay respects to the fallen at various cemeteries.

 Day One – Loos

 The first battlefield the team visited was at Loos – this was the first battle that the 7th Battalion, Northamptonshire Regiment fought.
 It was a terrible encounter in which to be involved for inexperienced soldiers, and as a result over thirty of the Mobbs’ Own were killed and many more injured.
 This included Jack Gilliam who played on the wing for Saints before the war.